ShadowDuke/OW_GermanPatch/README.md

 At the 5th line it says *Version* make it look like this (edit the version-nr to the current one you want to play with) **Version="Version: 0.1.52901+German Translation Part 1=-1983943"** - make sure *German Translation* is selected at the Mods options.<br>
 For the **mod.io** version its **Version="Version: 0.1.53207+German Translation Part 1=-1983943"**

 **Its possible that since the Release Version the dir name could have changed.
 You need to change the name in the savegame to the name in \Documents\My Games\OldWorld\Translations instead "German Translation Part 1".
-Possible its german1**
+Possible its german1 (for mod.io) & german (for github).**

 Loading an existing savegame should work without the need to do the procedure again.
 Language in the options are also saved upon exting the game.